 About Bear Track

 Brandon and Will have been in the hunting industry for over 20 years.
-The first thing you will notice at our camp is the love they have for hunting and the great outdoors.
-They take pride in running a professional camp and giving their guests the best experience possible.
+Now with their wives and children they own and operate BearTrack Outfitters.
+The first thing you will notice at our camp is the love we have for hunting and the great outdoors.
+We take pride in running a professional camp and giving our guests the best experience possible.

 - To provide a first class service at an affordable price.

 - Do our very best to exceed your expectations.

 - Have fun!
 We're not just selling a hunt, we're selling an experience!

 To date, we’ve done all three.
 We are fortunate in that what we love to do most in this world, we get to do almost every day and we get to share it with some of the most incredible people that join us each year at camp.

 You’re welcome to hunt with a bow, rifle, muzzle loader, or crossbow.
 We have a pretty even split between bow hunters and rifle hunters.
 We accommodate both.
 The average shot at our bait sites is 20 yards.

 For more information on what should be brought on the trip, visit our Accommodations page.